1. THE BRAIN

 - The EDI Study - Evolution and Design of Intelligence

-The germ of the original ideas of the Global Cognitive Theory was initially included in the book called General Theory of the Conditional Evolution of Life.
+The germ of the original ideas of the Global Cognitive Theory was initially included in the book called General Theory of Conditional Evolution of Life.

-Also listed in the related links to the Global Cognitive Theory is the online book on the General Theory of the Conditional Evolution of Life.
+Also listed in the related links to the Global Cognitive Theory is the online book on the General Theory of Conditional Evolution of Life.
 Both theories address the central theme of cognitive psychology: intelligence, cognitive functions of the brain, their origin, and evolution from various perspectives.

 In other words, when I thought that certain rules of evolutionary genetics applied to cognitive psychology and brain functions could explain the evolution of intelligence, I immediately realized that the experimental verification for the model could refute Darwin’s theory of Evolution and support Lamarck’s theory.